 If happiness is contagious, Denmark might be the perfect place to retire.
-Consistently ranked among the world’s happiest countries, Denmark offers a high quality of life supported by a strong social safety net, a deep appreciation for culture and an active, outdoor lifestyle.
-Its capital, Copenhagen, is renowned as the most bike-friendly city on the planet and is home to Tivoli Gardens, the world’s second-oldest amusement park, which has delighted visitors for over 175 years.
+Consistently ranked among the world’s happiest countries, Denmark offers a high quality of life.
+This comes from a strong social safety net, a deep appreciation for culture, and an active, outdoor lifestyle.
+Its capital, Copenhagen, is renowned as the most bike-friendly city on the planet.
+It also hosts Tivoli Gardens, the world’s second-oldest amusement park, which has delighted visitors for over 175 years.
 If you’re you might want to retire in Denmark, there are several important factors to consider.
 Before making the move, be sure your finances are in order.
-Working with a financial advisor can also help you prepare with confidence.

 Cost of Living and Housing in Denmark